TristanMarion/mySlack/README.md

 The server can receive multiple connections from different clients.

-It is possible to configure a maximum client number, if a maximum client number is defined the server will block any connection when it is achieved.

-There is a config file which allows the server administrator to choose the server port, the maximum amount of connected clients and the list of default channels.
+A config file can be written by the server administrator in order to choose the server port, the maximum amount of simultaneously connected clients and the list of default channels.
+By default the connection port is 12345, maximum clients number is 4 and default channels is one channel named General.

-When there is a new connection, the server notifies every user (on every channel), same behaviour when someone disconnects.
+When a new client connects the server notifies every user (on every channel), same behaviour when someone disconnects.

-The server broadcasts any message sent by a user to all connected clients on the channel.
+The server broadcasts any message sent by a user to all connected clients on this user's channel.

 - Handles multiple connections
 - Accessible from anywhere
 - Maximum connected client number
-- Blocks every connection when the maximum number of clients is achieved
 - Server configuration file : port, maximum clients amount, default channels list
 - Connection / Disconnection notification to all users
 - Channel message broadcasting